Boulder, Colorado

-Boulder is a home rule city in Boulder County, Colorado, United States, and its county seat.
-With a population of 108,250 at the 2020 census, it is the most populous city in the county and the 12th-most populous city in Colorado.
-It is the principal city of the Boulder metropolitan statistical area, which had 330,758 residents in 2020 and is part of the Front Range Urban Corridor.
+Boulder is a home rule city that is the county seat of, and the most populous municipality in, Boulder County, Colorado, United States.
+With a population of 108,250 at the 2020 census, it is the 12th-most populous city in Colorado.
+Boulder is the primary city of the Boulder, CO Metropolitan Statistical Area, which had 330,758 residents in 2020, and is part of the Front Range Urban Corridor.

 Boulder is located at the base of the foothills of the Rocky Mountains, at an elevation of 5430 ft above sea level.
 The city is 25 mi northwest of the Colorado state capital of Denver.
-Boulder is a college town, hosting the University of Colorado Boulder, the flagship and largest campus of the University of Colorado system as well as numerous research institutes.
+Boulder is a college town, hosting the University of Colorado Boulder, the flagship and largest campus of the University of Colorado system, as well as numerous research institutes.
 Starting in 2027, Boulder will become the new home of the Sundance Film Festival.

 History

 Archaeological evidence shows that Boulder Valley has been continuously inhabited by Native American tribes for over 13,000 years, beginning in the late Pleistocene era.
 Throughout the Paleo-Indian, Archaic, and Late Prehistoric periods, indigenous peoples moved seasonally between the mountains and plains, taking shelter in winter along the Front Range trough where Boulder now lies.
-By the 1500s, the area was occupied by Ute tribes, joined by Arapaho tribes in the early 1800s.

-The Indigenous Nations who have ties to the Boulder Valley include the Apache, Arapaho, Cheyenne, Comanche, Kiowa, Pawnee, Shoshone, Sioux, and Ute peoples.
-In the 1800s, Euro-American settlers colonized the area.
+By the 1500s, the Ute people held primary occupation of Boulder Valley.
+In the early 1800s, the Arapaho migrated to the region.
+Additional Native American nations with historical ties to the broader Front Range include the Apache, Arapaho, Cheyenne, Comanche, Kiowa, Pawnee, Shoshone, Sioux, and Ute peoples.
+In the 1800s, European Americans settled in the area.

 Boulder was founded in late 1858 when prospectors led by Thomas Aikins arrived at Boulder Canyon during the Colorado Gold Rush.
-Arapaho leader Niwot allowed them to stay for the winter, but the settlers abused this peaceful approach, and some later took part in the Sand Creek massacre of Arapaho.
+According to historical accounts, they initially camped in an area historically associated with Arapaho leader Chief Niwot, though the Arapaho's stable settlement had been displaced by earlier treaty obligations.
+Under the Treaty of Fort Wise (1861), the Arapaho were formally forced to relocate to the Cheyenne-Arapaho Reservation.
+Some of these early settlers later participated in the 1864 Sand Creek massacre, where Niwot himself was killed.
 In early 1859, gold was discovered along Boulder Creek, drawing more miners and merchants to the area.
 The Boulder City Town Company was formed in February 1859 to establish a settlement at the canyon mouth.
 The Boulder, Nebraska Territory, post office opened on April 22, 1859.